ImageMagick v6 Examples --

 Using IM's FX Expressions

 IM's FX Format Expression can be used for floating point mathematics and can add that maths to larger formated strings, as has been demonstrated above in the first example of the section Processing Single Line Output.
-By use of the "SET" command, the result can be stored in an environment variable and used later in the batch file.
-As a simple example, we may wish to adjust the font size date-time string in the above example according to the dimensions of the photograph:
+By use of the SET command, the result can be stored in an environment variable and used later in the batch file.
+As a simple example, we may wish to adjust the font size date-time string in the above example corresponding to the dimensions of the photograph:

 FOR /F %%i IN ('identify -format "%%[fx:min(w,h)*0.05]" %1') DO SET psize=%%i